Every business can benefit from reaching a bigger audience of potential customers.

 Education is an excellent way to build up your name with your audience.

 Instead of a hard sell, you're getting attention by providing a (valuable) service.
-For instance, Pipedrive offers a two-week Sales Pipeline Academy It is a win-win so to speak, and most people remember those that have helped them in the past.
+For instance, Pipedrive offers a two-week Sales Pipeline Course It is a win-win so to speak, and most people remember those that have helped them in the past.

 If you have any whitepapers, downloads, tip sheets, checklists on your site, be sure to ask for email and contact data up front so all downloaders enter the realm of “known contacts”.
 But for most companies, it stops there.